ues-io/docs/data/articles/docs/files/4-metadata-types/labels-and-translations/labels-and-translations.md

 # Labels and Translations

-This is a really handy feature if you are building apps for different countries or people of different languages. ues.io checks the language setting of the user's local machine and then applies the language and the translated labels in the application user interface.
-Currently there are currently 7 supported languages:
+This is a really handy feature if you are building apps for different countries or people of different languages. ues.io checks the user's language setting and then applies the translated labels for that language in the application user interface.
+Currently there are 7 supported languages:

 -   English
 -   Spanish